Curriculumonline

 Age Range: KS4

+What is observation analysis and how does it relate to sport?
+Teach this difficult area in a practical and accessible way with Observation and Analysis in GCSE PE.
 Students focus particularly on self-assessment, developing skills and tactics through observation and analysis of their own performance and that of their colleagues.
-Appendices and Teachers Notes include assessment criteria matched to syllabus requirements.
+Appendices and lesson plans include assessment criteria matched to syllabus requirements.
+Resources are suitable for PE students at Key Stage 4.

 Sports include: Badminton; Basketball; Cricket; Football; Hockey; Netball; Rounders; Rugby; Softball; Tennis; Volleyball.